Skip to main content

 • Surveys, analyses, and evaluations for research purposes shall be allowed by the Sevier County Board of Education (SCBE) when the project is viewed as contributory to a greater understanding of the teaching-learning process, the project does not violate the goals of the SCBE, and the disruption of the regular school program is minimal.

+No student shall be required to submit to a survey.
 Per state and federal law, prior to the dissemination of a survey, analysis, or evaluation to students, parent(s)/guardian(s) shall be notified of their ability to review the materials.
 Such notification shall include information indicating the purpose of the survey, analysis, or evaluation as well as who will have access to the results.
 Following such notification and prior to the administration of the survey, analysis, or evaluation, parent(s)/guardian(s) may opt their student out of participation.

 • Per state law, the Sevier County School System is required to provide information to parent(s)/guardian(s) as to the following diseases.